HOW TO CREATE A THRIVING VIRTUAL OFFICE

 Creating a thriving virtual office is more than just having a place to share files and calendars.
 It’s about how we simulate the experience we have working in the office together, online.
-How do we make online communication lightweight, real-time, and easy?
-How do we know what people are doing?
+How do we make online communication lightweight, real-time, and easy, and how do we know what people are doing?
+Below are some powerful tips on how to turn your “make-do” work environment into a flourishing virtual office.